cansik/realsense-processing/README.md

 ## Example

 Here are some examples which show how to use the library.
-You will find more [examples here](https://github.com/cansik/realsense-processing/tree/master/examples).
+You will find more [examples here](https://github.com/cansik/realsense-processing/tree/master/examples). (*The examples have been tested with an RealSense D430.*)

 ### Camera